 The district remains committed to the dual goals of excellence and equity.

 Dublin City Schools works everyday to provide our students with world-class instruction and a well-rounded education and to continuously improve in everything we do.
 It is our goal to align our daily work around these concepts in order to create the Dublin difference.

 The district is one of Ohio's highest achieving districts.

 According to Ohio Department of Education statistics, Dublin City Schools is the 11th largest district in the state.

 Among the 11 largest Districts in the state, Dublin City Schools:

-Has the 2nd highest average SAT score at 1156
+Has the highest college readiness percentage on the SAT with an average score of 1156

 • 19 schools in operation; 3 high schools, 4 middle schools, and 12 elementary schools housing seven preschools

 • More than 1,600 ELL (English Language Learners) speaking more than 50 different languages are enrolled